 Lina Medina with her son

-In the following years, rumors began to circulate that there were regular festivals in Lina’s hometown that involved group sex or even rape, including the involvement of minors such as Lina.
-However, these claims were never proven.
+In the subsequent years, rumors started circulating regarding the existence of regular festivals in Lina’s hometown, allegedly involving group sex or even rape, with suggestions that minors like Lina were involved.
+However, these claims were never substantiated or proven.

 What happened to Lina Medina’s child?

-Due to her young age and undeveloped body, the only way for Lina to give birth at the age of five was through a cesarean section, which was risky but the only viable option.
+Due to Lina’s extremely young age and her underdeveloped body, the only viable method for her to give birth at the age of five was through a risky cesarean section procedure.

-As Lina’s pregnancy progressed, her parents were under immense pressure from the media and doctors.
-Her mother revealed that Lina had begun menstruating at the age of three, and specialists later discovered that she had a condition known as precocious puberty.
+Throughout Lina’s pregnancy, her parents faced immense pressure from the media and medical professionals.
+Her mother disclosed that Lina had started menstruating at the age of three, and subsequent medical examinations revealed her condition of precocious puberty.

-Despite the risks and concerns, Lina’s baby was born healthy, weighing 2.7 kilograms, on Mother’s Day, May 14th, 1939.
-The boy was named Gerardo Medina, after the doctor who first examined Lina.
-He was released from the hospital and went home with the family to their village of Ticrapo.
+Despite the considerable risks and concerns, Lina successfully delivered a healthy baby on Mother’s Day, May 14th, 1939.
+Weighing 2.7 kilograms, the boy was named Gerardo Medina after the doctor who initially examined Lina.
+Following the birth, Gerardo was discharged from the hospital and went home with the family to their village of Ticrapo.

-Gerardo was raised as Lina’s brother, but he discovered the truth about his parentage at the age of ten.
-He lived a healthy life and passed away in 1979.
+Gerardo was raised as Lina’s brother until the age of ten when he learned the truth about his parentage.
+He lived a healthy life and passed away in 1979, leaving behind the remarkable story of his unique birth.

 Where is Lina Medina now?

-After giving birth at such a young age, Lina chose to lead a quiet life away from the media spotlight.
-She eventually found employment as a secretary for the doctor who attended her birth, which helped her pay her way through college.
-Lina also helped Gerardo with his education during this time.
+Following the life-altering experience of giving birth at such a young age, Lina consciously opted for a quiet existence, distancing herself from the media spotlight.
+She secured employment as a secretary for the doctor who had attended her during childbirth, utilizing the income to support her college education.
+During this period, Lina also assisted Gerardo with his education.

 Lina Medina and her husband

-In the early 1970s, Lina married Raul Jurado and had a second son 33 years after the birth of her first child.
-The couple remained married and lived in a poor neighborhood in Lima as of 2002.
+In the early 1970s, Lina Medina tied the knot with Raul Jurado and, astonishingly, gave birth to a second son 33 years after the birth of her first child.
+As of 2002, the couple resided in a disadvantaged neighborhood in Lima, Peru.

 Lina Medina now